Cardinal Fabio Chigi chose the name of Alexander VII in memory of Pope

 Chigi when he named himself Alexander, comes to mind.

 His coat of arms is everywhere in Rome, not only on buildings he erected, but also on many he just slightly restored.
-Alexander VII feared that his formal coat of arms might not survive the many hazards of history and he had artists develop decorations with its themes in the belief that art would always be respected.
+Alexander VII feared that his formal coat of arms might not survive the many hazards of history and he had artists develop decorations with its components in the belief that art would always be respected.

 This page is dedicated to this aspect.
-Of the two elements of his coat of arms he thought the six mountains with the star would better represent him, as the oak was already associated with Sixtus IV and Julius II Della Rovere.
+Of the two elements of his coat of arms he thought the six mountains with the star would better represent him, as the oak was already associated with Popes Sixtus IV and Julius II Della Rovere.

 There are more Egyptian obelisks in Rome than in the rest of the world!
 Most of them are topped by mountains and a star, but